|

 of people who can detect them.
 Nevertheless it remains a problem for a

+number of viewers even today.
 How big of a problem is the rainbow issue for you?
+If you've seen earlier generation DLP machines and detected no

 rainbow artifacts, you won't see them on the newer machines either.
 The